-Manning has been found not guilty of “aiding the enemy” by leaking hundreds of thousands of classified national security documents, which implicate the United States in war crimes, to WikiLeaks in a verdict announced last month by Judge Col. Denise Lind at a military base in Fort Meade, Maryland.
-He has been found guilty of 19 other counts, including five of violating the Espionage Act.
-Manning is now in the sentencing phase of his court-martial, facing more than 100 years in prison.
+Manning has been found not guilty of aiding the enemy by leaking hundreds of thousands of classified national security documents, which implicate the United States in war crimes, to WikiLeaks in a verdict announced last month by Judge Col. Denise Lind at a military base in Fort Meade, Maryland.
+He has been found guilty of 19 other counts, including five counts of violating the Espionage Act.
+Manning is now in the sentencing phase of his court-martial, and faces more than 100 years in prison.

 Candice Bernd: So you just got back from Oslo.
 What happened while you were there?
 How was everything received in terms of the delivering of the petitions?

 Norman Solomon: I kept hearing that with our presentation of the petitions, the media coverage inside Norway was unprecedented.
 We had major coverage in the biggest media in the country.
 There are two national TV channels there, and we were widely covered on not only the evening news, but also on a live broadcast as I pulled the wagon of the petitions to the entrance of the Nobel committee office.
-We were in the largest daily paper in the country, this morning, Tuesday morning, and just extensive coverage.
+We were in the largest daily paper in the country Tuesday morning, and just extensive coverage.
 So given that the politics of the Nobel committee are largely rooted in Norway itself, I think that’s significant.
-Underneath that is, I think, a disquiet that exists in Norway as in many other parts of the world, but perhaps most acutely in Norway, that there’s concern the Nobel Peace Prize has lost its way and that the organization with the formal name Norwegian Nobel Committee is without a moral compass.
+Underneath that, I think, is a disquiet that exists in Norway as in many other parts of the world, but perhaps most acutely in Norway, that there’s concern the Nobel Peace Prize has lost its way, and that the organization with the formal name Norwegian Nobel Committee is without a moral compass.

-The initial coverage in Norway I think was a factor in the extensive coverage that we got in media outlets in Europe and really around the world.
-When I spoke at a news conference Monday afternoon, just before pulling the wagon over to the Nobel committee, the largest TV network in Norway was live-streaming it; Eurovision, that’s the name of it, Eurovision.
-This network across the continent or the biggest TV station, this outlet was obviously tough to get, and of course you’ve probably seen the, I think the very accurate stories in the Agence France Presse, or Reuters and the AP.
+The initial coverage in Norway was a factor in the extensive coverage that we got in media outlets in Europe and really around the world.
+When I spoke at a news conference Monday afternoon just before pulling the wagon over to the Nobel committee, the largest TV network in Norway was livestreaming it; Eurovision, that’s the name of it.
+This network was obviously tough to get, and of course you’ve probably seen the, I think the very accurate stories in the Agence France Presse, or Reuters and the AP.
 I go to that because a few days ago the critique of the Nobel committee and its use of the Peace Prize has really not been widely publicized in Norway or around the world.
-And I think because of the more than 100,000 people who signed the RootsAction.org petition and because it speaks to deeply felt, growing concern and anger, it all resonates.
+I think because of the more than 100,000 people who signed the RootsAction petition and because it speaks to deeply felt, growing concern and anger, it all resonates.
 People are fed up with war being labeled peace.

-NS: Yeah, I spoke for more than half-an-hour, mostly answering questions at the news conference, AFP and AP and Reuters has reporters there, and I think it’s significant what the Reuters and AFP reporters quoted.
+Yeah, I spoke for more than half an hour, mostly answering questions at the news conference, AFP and AP and Reuters has reporters there, and I think it’s significant what the Reuters and AFP reporters quoted.
 They quoted me accurately, and they chose those themes.
 I talked about a lot of different aspects of what was involved, and they focused on the fundamental contradiction between a Peace Prize going to a president who was in the midst of escalating a war in Afghanistan.
-And whatever it says, Nobel Committee is actually a political creature.
+Whatever it says, the Nobel Committee is actually a political creature.
 The five committee members are largely former Norwegian government officials and politicians.
-They have moved rightward, and in my conversation with the research director Asle Toje, I elaborated on what I said at the news conference, that to its credit, the Nobel Peace Prize went to a Chinese dissident in 2010 [Liu Xiaobo].
+They have moved rightward, and in my conversation with the research director Asle Toje, I elaborated on what I said at the news conference — that to its credit, the Nobel Peace Prize went to a Chinese dissident in 2010 [Liu Xiaobo].
 It went to Aung San Suu Kyi in 1991.
 Neither of them were able to go to Oslo to accept the prize because they were in detention.

-What’s in question is whether the Nobel committee can function as an independent entity, rather than one that is unwilling to give any Nobel Peace Prize that would upset the US government, and that’s the reality.
+What’s in question is whether the Nobel committee can function as an independent entity, rather than one that is unwilling to give any Nobel Peace Prize that would upset the U.S. government, and that’s the reality.
 We have perpetual war from the most powerful government in the world, and the Nobel Peace Prize keeps going around that fact even though, as in the knowable instance of Bradley Manning, we have a courageous individual who has directly challenged the surveillance-warfare state and the secrecy of the warfare state.
 It’s really unclear that the Nobel committee can change its ways, but I do think it’s clear that the perception of the Nobel Peace Prize and the institution of the Norwegian Nobel Committee is changing.
 I would say that in Norway and worldwide there’s been a shift in the last few days giving credit to the 100,000 people who signed the petition.
-It’s a bit of an ‘Emperor’s New Clothes’ story.
+It’s a bit of an emperor’s-new-clothes story.
 You remember that story right?
-It’s a bit of people saying openly, and who knows how many millions of people read the wire service story from the last 48 hours, that openly people are saying, ‘Well the Nobel Peace Prize is no longer a Peace Prize.’
-We know the formulation in George Orwell’s 1984 novel, ‘war is peace,’ well that fundamental doublethink seems to have taken up residence in the headquarters of the Nobel committee.
-And there’s been a lot of sort of in the air disquiet and anger in many parts of the world for people who are paying attention.
+It’s a bit of people saying openly, and who knows how many millions of people read the wire service story from the last 48 hours, that openly people are saying, “Well the Nobel Peace Prize is no longer a Peace Prize.”
+We know the formulation in George Orwell’s 1984 novel, “war is peace,” well, that fundamental doublethink seems to have taken up residence in the headquarters of the Nobel committee.
+There’s been a lot of disquiet and anger in many parts of the world for people who are paying attention.
 I think more and more it’s reaching a kind of critical mass.

-NS: Yes, the research director was very polite and a bit chilly.
-A former winner of the Nobel Peace Prize, Mairead Maguire, or I should say Mairead Corrigan Maguire, has been very clear in her nomination of Bradley Manning for the Nobel Peace Prize, and my quote from her is from a Guardian article, you might want to link to that, that says she can’t think of anybody more deserving in the world for the Nobel Peace Prize than Bradley Manning.
-That statement by Corrigan Maguire put a bit of pressure on the Nobel committee to at least not dismiss the Bradley Manning nomination out-of-hand.
-And when we contacted, by we I mean RootsAction, contacted and requested a meeting with Mr. Toje, it was partly in that context and that we had amassed more than 100,000 signatures.
+Yes, the research director was very polite and a bit chilly.
+A former winner of the Nobel Peace Prize, Mairead Maguire, or I should say Mairead Corrigan Maguire, has been very clear in her nomination of Manning for the Nobel Peace Prize, and my quote from her is from a Guardian article, you might want to link to that, that says she can’t think of anybody more deserving in the world for the Nobel Peace Prize than Manning.
+That statement by Corrigan Maguire put a bit of pressure on the Nobel committee to at least not dismiss the Manning nomination out of hand.
+When we contacted, by we I mean RootsAction, contacted and requested a meeting with [research director] Toje, it was partly in that context and that we had amassed more than 100,000 signatures.

-And so when I was pulling the wagon with several thousand pages of petitions with the signers and comments printed out up to the door of the Nobel committee building, there were both national Norwegian TV networks there doing a live feed right there at three in the afternoon.
+So when I was pulling the wagon with several thousand pages of petitions with the signers and comments printed out up to the door of the Nobel committee building, there were both national Norwegian TV networks there doing a live feed right there at 3 in the afternoon.
 They were broadcasting live that the petitions were arriving to the front door.
-Mr. Toje is there, and he’s smiling, and I’m smiling, and he greeted me affably, and both TV networks interviewed him and me for a few minutes.
-And then Mr. Toje and I and a scholar activist named John Jones went through the very ornate Nobel building to the conference room.
-And I would say we had a meeting for about 10 or 12 minutes, and I laid out our petition’s concerns, and went into the crucial importance of the independence of the Nobel committee giving the Peace Prize.
-Mr. Toje replied that he had heard that sort of critique before, but he heard other critiques in the contrary direction.
-His demeanor was like he needed to go to this meeting, and his politeness was a little bit in ice form, a little icy.
+Toje is there, and he’s smiling, and I’m smiling, and he greeted me affably, and both TV networks interviewed him and me for a few minutes.
+Then Toje and I and a scholar activist named John Jones went through the very ornate Nobel building to the conference room.
+I would say we had a meeting for about 10 or 12 minutes, and I laid out our petition’s concerns, and went into the crucial importance of the independence of the Nobel committee giving the Peace Prize.
+Toje replied that he had heard that sort of critique before, but he heard other critiques in the contrary direction.
+His demeanor was like he needed to go to this meeting, and his politeness was a little icy.